 UC Davis is offering a higher-level master’s of science and business analytics that will involve more coding, said Hemant Bhargava, the program’s academic director.
-He said admissions opened in November and the faculty is seeking applicants with skills in business, computing, quantitative analysis or organizational effectiveness.

 A University of California Davis competition geared toward early-stage entrepreneurs and startup companies, which had been primarily reserved for students and school associates, is now open to the general public.